Southwest Airlines SWOT Analysis & Recommendations

 2. Thin profit margins linked to cost leadership

-Opportunities for Southwest Airlines Co.
-(External Strategic Factors)
+Opportunities for Southwest Airlines (External Factors)

 Southwest’s industry environment offers opportunities for business growth.
-In the SWOT analysis model, these opportunities are external factors that present ways of improving the airline corporation.
+In the SWOT analysis model, these opportunities are external strategic factors that present ways of improving the airline corporation.
 The following are some of the opportunities available to Southwest Airlines:

 1. Growth through expansion in the global commercial aviation market